-Samuel Moyn teaches history at Columbia University.
-His Human Rights and the Uses of History, a book collecting some of his pieces for this magazine, will appear next year.
+Samuel Moyn is professor of law and history at Harvard University.
+His most recent book is Human Rights and the Uses of History, which collects some of his pieces for this magazine.

 Jonathan Israel's epic defense of "Radical Enlightenment" has the dogmatic ring of a profession of faith.

 In their discussions of justice, Michael Sandel and Amartya Sen endorse communal good but slight collective endeavor.